Already have lawsuit funding with another company?

 A buyout may help when your current agreement is causing more stress than relief.

+- Your legal funding payoff is growing too fast.
 If the total amount owed keeps climbing and you do not have a clear sense of where it stops, switching may give you a chance to move into a structure that is easier to understand.

+- The pre-settlement funding terms are hard to follow.
 You should be able to understand what you may owe, how that amount grows, and what repayment could look like over time.

+- You still need funding but your existing company will not work with you.
 Sometimes you still need help with rent, groceries, child care, transportation, or medical bills.
-A buyout may both pay off the old agreement and provide new cash if the case supports it.
+A buyout may both pay off the old agreement and provide new cash if your current provider will not review the case again or will not offer a workable path forward.

 Questions to ask before you agree to a buyout